-• is satisfied that the transaction is appropriate, correct and will be carried out in accordance with the applicable laws, policies, procedures, working rules approved decisions delegating the authority.
+• is satisfied that the transaction is appropriate, correct and will be carried out in accordance with the applicable laws, policies, procedures, working rules approved

+The approval authority may be granted within the limits of certain value thresholds; transactions that exceed these thresholds must be approved at the appropriate level, established by the decisions delegating the authority.
 In no case can a transaction be approved / authorized on behalf of another person or outside the limits of competence; in the case of electronic approvals, it is forbidden to send the authentication elements (username, password) to the persons who do not have the necessary authority to approve transactions in the IT environment.